symblai/Symbl-powered-Agora-RTE-app/README.md

 If you have any questions, feel free to reach out to us at devrelations@symbl.ai or through our [Community Slack][slack] or our [forum][developer_community].

 This guide is actively developed, and we love to hear from you!
-Please feel free to [create an issue][issues] or [open a pull request][pulls] with your questions, comments, suggestions and feedback.
+Please feel free to [create an issue][issues] or [open a pull request][pulls] with your questions, comments, suggestions, and feedback.
 If you liked our integration guide, please star our repo!

 This library is released under the [Apache License][license]